statmano/glitch-static-site-3-fastly/MIGRATE.md

 * Fork the migration repo: [glitchdotcom/glitch-static-site-to-fastly](https://github.com/glitchdotcom/glitch-static-site-to-fastly/)
 * Download your Glitch project from the editor **Tools** menu: [Glitch help docs export guide](https://help.glitch.com/s/article/Downloading-Projects)
-* Unzip and upload your project files into your new repo
-  * You might find this easier by cloning your forked repo locally and copying the files over – remember to push your changes to GitHub
-* Remove a couple of files that might appear in your export and could complicate subsequent steps:
+* Unzip your downloaded app – remove a couple of files that might appear in your export and could complicate subsequent steps, for example:
   * `package-lock.json`
   * `shrinkwrap.yaml`
+  * _Check for any other files you think you can remove_
+* Add your Glitch project files to your new repo
+  * You might find this easiest by cloning your forked repo locally and copying the files over – remember to push your changes to GitHub

 ## Update your images